 Remind is used in nearly 90 percent of Title I schools in the United States, including Pathways in Technology Early College High School in Brooklyn, New York.
 As the parent coordinator at P-TECH, Curtis Smith started using Remind as a way to reach out to families—and ended up bringing Title I funding back to the school.

-This short guide outlines how the Remind plan can help you meet four key program requirements for Title I funding.
+This short guide outlines how Remind Hub can help you meet four key program requirements for Title I funding.
 We’ve kept it short and sweet, but you’ll find links to the relevant policies, specific ideas for supporting each one with Remind, and a few other tips for making the most of your plan.

 As for how Curtis used Remind to help P-TECH qualify for Title I funding again?
 We’ll get to that, too.